Requirements for Skills that are HIPAA-Eligible

 - The developer name of the account must represent the legal name of the Covered Entity or Business Associate that will publish the skill.

-- You must indicate that you intend for your skill to handle protected health information (PHI), made available in the developer console (requires log-in).
+- You must indicate in the developer console (requires login) that you intend for your skill to handle protected health information (PHI)

 - You must agree to the Alexa Skills Business Associate Agreement (BAA) with Amazon, made available in the developer console (requires log-in).

-- Your skill must never have been published and available to customers prior to when you indicate that you intend for your skill to handle PHI and/or agree to the BAA.
+- Your skill must never have been published prior to when you indicate that you intend for your skill to handle PHI and/or agree to the BAA.

 - Your skill must only be made available and distributed in the United States.

-- Your skill cannot use PHI for development, testing, and certification purposes.
+- Your skill cannot use PHI for development, testing, or certification purposes.

 - Your skill can only use Approved APIs and services.